chutommy/siu-cli/README.md

 # Siu

-The Siu is a CLI application which can be launched with only three keystrokes "siu".
+The Siu is a productivity boost CLI tool which can be launched with only three keystrokes: "siu".
 It allows you to use shortcuts to start a browser with a specific URL.
 If a browser window is already opened, it only creates a new tab.

 ## Installation